SEND Policy 2024.docx

 ADD & ADHD

-A student diagnosed with ADD or ADHD may display disruptive behaviours which are not age appropriate They may have difficulty in focusing attention and struggle to complete a task Often his/her behaviour can be impulsive, be prone to mood swings and social clumsiness A student experiencing ADHD is often hyperactive and impulsive; finding it difficult to see the dangers of his/her actions and a student experiencing ADD has a higher risk of co-morbid depression or anxiety disorders He/she may find it difficult to concentrate.
+A student diagnosed with ADD or ADHD may display disruptive behaviours which are not age appropriate.
+They may have difficulty in focusing attention and struggle to complete a task.
+Often his/her behaviour can be impulsive, be prone to mood swings and social clumsiness.
+A student experiencing ADHD is often hyperactive and impulsive; finding it difficult to see the dangers of his/her actions and a student experiencing ADD has a higher risk of co-morbid depression or anxiety disorders.
+He/she may find it difficult to concentrate.

 ·